SUSE/hackweek-info/README.md

 a plenty of great ideas, but you can just work on two of them in parallel?
 You are looking for contributors?
 Anything else?
 Just go to the [HackWeek Page](https://hackweek.suse.com/14/projects/new) and file it there.
+Obviously, even if you want to work on a project just yourself, it's usually a good idea to file it there - maybe someone could point you to more information they know, maybe their comment could bring even a better idea.
+Who knows?

 ## Communication